 Maddrey received his Bachelor of Science in civil engineering during his time at Old Dominion University.
 He worked in the ready mixed concrete industry as a Technical Services Manager for 26 years prior to coming to Argos in January of 2020.
 Maddrey is also an NRMCA Level 4 Concrete Technologist.

 McCabe received his Bachelor of Science in chemical engineering from Carnegie Mellon University.
 He worked for the Cement and Concrete Reference Laboratory (CCRL) at the National Institute of Standards and Technology (NIST) as a laboratory inspector for six years.
 McCabe has been working for Argos, formerly Essroc, as a Technical Services Engineer since 2007.

 SCA Committee: Mid Atlantic Promotional Task Group

-	Adding slag cement to a concrete mixture design can help prevent alkali silica reaction (ASR), which leads to severe concrete cracking and deterioration.
-Illustrated through case study examples, this webinar will cover how slag cement works to mitigate ASR.
+Adding slag cement to a concrete mixture design can help prevent alkali silica reaction (ASR).
+Thus, leading to severe concrete cracking and deterioration.
+Illustrated through case study examples, this webinar will also cover how slag cement works to mitigate ASR.

 About The Slag Cement Association

-	The Slag Cement Association represents companies that produce and ship slag cement (ground granulated blast furnace slag) throughout the United States.
-The Slag Cement Association serves as the leading source of knowledge for slag cement and slag blended cements through promotion, education and technology development.
+The Slag Cement Association represents companies that produce and also ship slag cement (ground granulated blast furnace slag) throughout the United States.
+The Slag Cement Association serves as the leading source of knowledge for slag cement and slag blended cements.
+They do this through promotion, education and technology development.